I analyzed several recipes for chocolate cake, vegan or otherwise, to create a recipe that’s:

 For The Chocolate Cake

 - Add the dry ingredients to a bowl, and mix to combine well.
 Add in the wet ingredients, then stir until just combined.
+This cake batter will seem very wet, this is normal.

 For The Whipped Chocolate Frosting